Marrero 504-309-3262

 Who should get tested?

 It is recommended that individuals 13 to 64 should get tested at least once as part of their routine health check.
-According to the CDC of the estimated 1 million Americans with HIV, 1 in 7 (13%) don’t know they have it.
+According to the CDC, in 2022 an estimated 1.2 million Americans had HIV, 1 in 7 (13%) don’t know they have it.

 The only way to know your HIV status is to get tested.